Your Home Inspection Report Makes All The Difference

 - Maintenance items.

-This lets you can skip the maintenance items and go straight to the problems considered significant defects and safety issues.
+This lets you can put the maintenance items aside so you can focus on the issues considered significant defects and safety issues.

 As long as there is safe access and the pitch is not too steep (usually 8-12 or greater).